KKotlicki/Cibot/README.md

 ### Installing

-In order to use this bot you only need [Python (3.7+)](https://www.python.org/) and [git](https://git-scm.com/) dependencies installed on your system;
+To use our bot you only need [Python (3.7+)](https://www.python.org/) and [git](https://git-scm.com/) dependencies installed on your system;

-To download current version of bot, open destination directory, run terminal and run the following commands:
+To download current version of bot, open destination directory, then run terminal and enter following commands:

 ```
 git clone https://github.com/KKotlicki/Cibot.git

 ```

 ### Bot settup

-**Once you run cibot.py, you will be asked to provide Token (a special id of the discord bot) and os python 3 call command (usually python3 or py - you can check which is it by running it in cmd)**
+**Once you run cibot.py, you will be asked to provide Token (a special id of the discord bot) and OS python 3 call command (usually python3 or py - you can check which one is it by running it in cmd)**

 ### Required modules